sakufuyu/location_tracker/README.md

 ```

 # User interface
-1. You track where you were.
+You track where you were.
+If you stay the same location, the mark color changes in the following order:
+🔵 ➡️ 🟡 ➡️ 🟠 ➡️ 🔴 ➡️ 🟣

 <table align="center">
 <tr>
 <td align="center">